Lillian Wolock Elliott: Death and legacy

-Elliott died in 1994 in Berkeley, California.
-In 1985, Elliott was awarded the designation as one of twenty people, "Living Treasures of California" by the Crocker Art Museum and the Creative Arts League.
+In 1985, Elliott was awarded the designation as one of 20 "Living Treasures of California" by the Crocker Art Museum and the Creative Arts League.
 She was elected as a fellow of American Craft Council in 1992.

+Elliott died of cancer in 1994 in Berkeley, California.

+Elliott's namesake award, The Brandford/Elliott Award for Excellence in Fiber Art, previously The Elliott Award, is awarded biennially at the Textile Society of America's Symposium.
+Award nominees are selected anonymously from among emerging fiber artists perceived to be willing to take creative risks with their work.

-Elliott has work in public museum collections including Smithsonian American Art Museum, the Fine Arts Museums of San Francisco, Rhode Island School of Design Museum, the San Jose Museum of Quilts & Textiles, and the Jewish Museum.
+Elliott has work in public museum collections including Smithsonian American Art Museum, the Fine Arts Museums of San Francisco, Rhode Island School of Design Museum, and the San Jose Museum of Quilts & Textiles.